BlackCAT-CubeSat/n2o4/USING.md

 crate-type = ["staticlib"]
 ```

-The default panic behavior on Rust is to unwind the stack... which doesn't work
+The default panic behavior on Rust is to unwind the stack&#8230;
-well if you end up unwinding into C code like your cFS application is called from.
+which doesn't work well if you end up unwinding into C code like that your cFS application is called from.
 As such, at least for now, we need to use the `abort` panic behavior:

 ```toml